Conformal Prediction Under Feedback Covariate Shift for Biomolecular Design: Conformal prediction under feedback covariate shift

-\paragraph{Estimating confidence sets in practice.} In practice, it is not feasible to check all candidate labels, $y \in \reals$, in order to construct a confidence set.
+\paragraph{Estimating confidence sets in practice.} In practice, one cannot check all possible candidate labels, $y \in \reals$, to construct a confidence set.
 Instead, as done in previous work on conformal prediction, we estimate $C_\alpha(X_\textup{test})$ by defining a finite grid of candidate labels, $\mathcal{Y} \subset \reals$, and checking the condition in \eqref{eq:confset} for all $y \in \mathcal{Y}$.
 Algorithm \ref{alg:generic} outlines a generic recipe for computing $C_\alpha(X_\text{test})$ for a given test input; see Section \ref{sec:ridge} for important special cases in which $C_\alpha(X_\text{test})$ can be computed more efficiently.

 \paragraph{Relationship with exchangeable and standard covariate shift settings.}